yoikoarmor/sd-forge-llm-prompt-gen-yoiko/README.md

 #### If `LLM Model = none`

 - No model is loaded.
+- The extension does not call the LLM.
-- The extension uses manual prompt prepend behavior.
+- `Gen Prompt` is used directly as the prompt head in manual prepend behavior.

 #### If a real model is selected and `Gen Prompt` is not empty